-Contact our cement truck accident lawyers at (888) 424-5757 (toll-free phone number) and speak with one of our concrete truck accident lawyers to discuss your financial compensation case.
+Contact our cement worker accident lawyers at (888) 424-5757 (toll-free phone number) and speak to one of our concrete accident lawyers today to discuss your financial compensation case.

 Serious Concrete Truck Crashes

 A fully loaded commercial cement truck has a weight limit of up to fifty tons, with wet cement in a rotating bucket spinning 8 to 10 feet above the surface.
 The bucket can affect the truck's high center of gravity, which could be a rollover risk, especially when the trucker makes a sharp turn or slows down too quickly.

 Lack of experience or a driver's ability to travel during hazardous conditions could result in a tragic concrete truck accident, leaving the cement truck driver or other road users seriously injured or dead.
 In addition, even a minor crash can cause the cement/concrete mixture to veer off the road surface, causing an instant hazard for passenger vehicles.

 As per the US Department of Transportation FARS (Fatality Analysis Reporting System) analysis, over 4,100 individuals died in large commercial vehicle accidents in 2017.
 In addition, almost one out of all passenger vehicle occupants died in multiple vehicle crashes colliding with commercial vehicles and tractor-trailers.

 A cement truck driver traveling in a fully loaded cement truck could cause the most severe vehicle accident on the highways, city streets, and roads.
 However, unlike crashes involving passenger vehicles, if a small car or SUV collides with a concrete mixer truck, it absorbs nearly all the impact.

 Many survivors of concrete truck accidents suffer severe injuries or wrongful death from various crash factors that could include: